waltr21/343/syntax-and-semantics/PITCHME.md

 BNF is a **metalanguage** - a language used to describe languages.

 It uses abstractions for syntactic structures.
-For instance, an assignment statement definition may be give as:
+For instance, an assignment statement definition may be given as:

 ```
 <assign> -> <var> = <expression>